Zou Qiang: Men's

 Zou skipped Team China at the 2019 Pacific-Asia Curling Championships.
-He led his team of Wang, Jiafeng Tian, and Xu to a 7–2 round robin record.
+He led his team of Wang, Tian Jiafeng, and Xu to a 7–2 round robin record.
 Following the round robin, the team lost in the semifinal to Japan but won the bronze medal game against New Zealand.
 Zou then led China at the 2020 World Qualification Event, which they won, securing China a spot at the cancelled 2020 World Men's Curling Championship.
 On the World Curling Tour that season, Zou won the 2019 Black Diamond / High River Cash event.

 Because of the COVID-19 pandemic, most of the 2020–21 curling season was cancelled.
 However, the 2021 World Men's Curling Championship took place in a fan-less bubble in Calgary, with the teams qualifying for the 2020 Worlds qualifying for the event.
 At the 2021 Worlds, Zou led his team of Tian, Wang, and Xu to a last-place finish (14th) with a 2–11 record.

 The next season, Zou was selected to be the third on the Chinese men's team for the 2022 Winter Olympics, held in Beijing.
 The team also included skip Ma Xiuyue, Wang Zhiyu, Xu Jingtao and Jiang Dongxu.
 Despite not playing a single international competition before the Games, the team fared quite well, finishing the round robin with a 4–5 record.
 This included defeating higher-seeded teams such as Switzerland's Peter de Cruz, Norway's Steffen Walstad, and Italy's Joël Retornaz.
 Ultimately, they finished in a four-way tie for fifth place; however, their head to head wins over Switzerland and Norway placed them alone in fifth place at the end of the competition.